ardataskoparan123/DSA210---Project/README.md

 ## Constructing Hypothesis

-  - **Null Hypothesis(H0):** Tobacco usage has no significant effect on the expression levels of lung cancer related gene KRAS.
+  - **Null Hypothesis(H0):** Tobacco usage has no significant effect on the expression levels of lung cancer related genes KRAS, EGFR and ALK.

   - **Alternative Hypothesis(H1):** Tobacco usage significantly influences the expression of cancer related gene KRAS.